jonblissett/bike-sim/README.md

 Use Python2.7, requires the following packages:

-matplotlib, numpy, scipy, cython, os, itertools, time, ipyparallel
+matplotlib, numpy, scipy, cython, time, ipyparallel

 Commonnly used python functions are compiled in C using Cython for speed.
 These .pyx files must first be compiled with Cython uing the following commands: